mallocator/Elasticsearch-Exporter/README.md

 * Run in test mode without modifying any data
 * Support for proxies, authentication and ssl
 * Works with most Elasticsearch versions
+* Run multiple requests in separate processed in parallel

 ## Usage